ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

 ```````````````````````

 The online module documentation is generated from the modules themselves.
-Therefor all modules included with Ansible must have a
+Therefore all modules included with Ansible must have a
 ``DOCUMENTATION`` string.
 This string must be a valid YAML document
 which conforms to the schema defined below.
 You may find it easier to
 start writing your ``DOCUMENTATION`` string in an editor with YAML